Aman0740/03-09-2024/README.md

 - **Adaptive**: Bcrypt’s hashing process is designed to be computationally expensive, making it slower to compute hashes.
 This adds an additional layer of security by making brute-force attacks more difficult.
 The cost factor (or work factor) can be adjusted to increase the computational complexity as hardware improves over time.

+## Q-3.
+What is the main purpose of  Bcrypt js ?

+1. **Password Security**: Bcrypt.js converts plaintext passwords into hashed versions, which are stored in the database instead of the actual passwords.
+This adds a layer of security in case of a data breach.

+2. **Salting**: It adds a unique salt to each password before hashing, which helps prevent attacks like rainbow table attacks where precomputed hash values are used to crack passwords.

+3. **Adaptive Hashing**: Bcrypt’s hashing algorithm is designed to be slow and computationally intensive, making it more resistant to brute-force attacks.
+The complexity can be adjusted to ensure that as computing power increases, the hashing process remains secure.

+4. **Compatibility**: Bcrypt.js is a JavaScript implementation of the bcrypt algorithm, making it suitable for use in JavaScript environments like Node.js for handling password hashing and verification.